Fall Camp Updates: Dwayne Allick Moves to DT, Deon Jones Back to Practice

 Allick got some rotational run in team periods this week.
 It appears as if defensive line coach Vince Oghobaase is preparing to constantly sub players in and out of the trenches, at least until BC is relatively healthy on the interior again.
 Defensive end Marcus Valdez recorded a fumble recovery during team periods Thursday, and Shitta Sillah notched a would-be sack, as did true freshman Ty Clemons.

 Hafley shared his perspective on rushing defense: When Hafley was asked about how many rushing yards BC allowed last season—171.4 per game—he said that he said that he isn’t really concerned about yards.
-He elaborated by illustrating how sometimes the teams who are great against the run are actually just terrible versus the pass.
+He elaborated by illustrating how sometimes the teams that are great against the run are actually just terrible versus the pass.
 Then sometimes it’s the other way around.
 Essentially, if a team is really bad at defending one, the other is probably going to look better than it actually is.
-Hafley measure’s successful defense in a different way.
+Hafley measures defensive success in a different way.

 “I look at points and how we’re playing,” he said.
 “The improvement needs to be on our defense as a whole, not just the run game.
 So we’re emphasizing it all.
 Stopping the run, rushing the quarterback, being good in coverage.”

 Safety Deon Jones is back to practice: The graduate safety, who transferred from Maryland last offseason, wore a yellow non-contact jersey in team work Thursday.
-Jones suffered a knee injury in BC’s regular season finale at Virginia.
-He also missed two games earlier in the year with an elbow injury he sustained against Texas State.
+Jones suffered a knee injury in BC’s regular season finale at Virginia and is in the latter stages of recovery.
+Notably, he also missed two games earlier in the 2020 campaign with an elbow injury he sustained against Texas State.
 When he wasn’t banged up, though, he was one of the Eagles’ best defenders, according to Pro Football Focus.
 Jones ended the year with an overall defensive score of 71.9, good for fourth on the team.
 The free safety started six of the nine games he played and clocked out with 42 total tackles and two fumble recoveries.

 Pass catchers were turning heads Thursday: Ten NFL scouts were in attendance, and a bunch of BC playmakers did their thing through the air.
 Wide receiver Jaden Williams continued his torrid stretch with a 40-yard touchdown reception from quarterback Phil Jurkovec.
 Williams had a pair of 40-plus-yard catches the day before, too.
 Jurkovec was sharing the wealth, hitting five different receivers during 7-on-7 work.
 The running backs flashed their hands as well.
 True freshman Xavier Coleman scampered for 55-yard, catch-and-run touchdown, and Pat Garwo III also hauled in a score.
 In addition to Williams, Lewis Bond has been another impressive first-year wideout.
 He showed promise in the spring game and has further developed a rapport with the Eagles’ quarterbacks, namely Dennis Grosel, who found Bond several times in 7-on-7s.